Death Rate For Underwater Welding

 Automation and remote control systems are gaining popularity in underwater welding due to their potential to improve safety and efficiency.
 These systems allow for the remote operation of welding equipment, reducing the need for direct human intervention underwater.
 By eliminating the need for divers to physically perform welding tasks, the risk of accidents and injuries can be significantly reduced.
 However, it is worth noting that these systems are still in the early stages of development, and their widespread adoption may require further advancements in technology and rigorous testing to ensure their reliability and safety.

-See also Underwater Welding Job Salary
+See also How Much Does Underwater Welding Make

 Minimum Staffing Requirements